markNZed/processism-react-three/storyboard.md

 # 38. Scene: Complex and Simple Systems
 ## 38.1.
 Objective
 To draw a fundamental distinction between complex systems, which involve impredicative processes, and simple systems, which do not.
 The scene will explain how relational biology categorizes systems and how modern science has historically been more successful in modeling simple systems due to the limitations in mathematics and the exclusion of final causation.
 ## 38.2.
 Narration
 A key insight of relational biology is the recognition that systems with impredicative processes represent a fundamentally different kind of system.
 These systems, characterized by their self-referential dynamics, are what we will refer to as complex systems.

 In contrast, systems that do not involve an impredicative loop are considered simple systems.
 Even if these systems have many parts, they remain simple in nature.
-When such systems become large or intricate, we refer to them as complicated systems—not complex.
+When such systems become large or intricate, we refer to them as complicated systems — not complex.
 The distinction here is crucial: complicated systems may be detailed and multifaceted, but they lack the self-referential, impredicative processes that define true complexity.

 Modern science has been remarkably effective at modeling simple systems, largely because these systems can be accurately described and predicted using the mathematics of Newton’s calculus.
 Simple systems follow predictable patterns, and their behavior can often be reduced to straightforward cause-and-effect relationships.

 However, our understanding and modeling of complex systems have lagged behind.
 This is partly because we did not have the mathematical tools to describe impredicativity until the mid-20th century.
-Moreover, the founding of modern science included a deliberate banishment of final causation—the concept of purpose or goal-directed processes—from scientific explanations.
+Moreover, the founding of modern science included a deliberate banishment of final causation — the concept of purpose or goal-directed processes — from scientific explanations.
 Without considering final causation, traditional scientific methods struggled to fully capture the dynamics of complex, self-referential systems.

 As we move forward, understanding this distinction between simple and complex systems will be essential.
 It will help us appreciate the limitations of traditional models and the necessity of new approaches, particularly in the study of living organisms and other systems where self-referential processes play a critical role.